 The small balloon is replaced with a larger balloon that has a collapsed stent around it.
 At this point, your doctor can follow the standard process of compressing the plaque and placing the stent.

-Doctors use a special filter device when doing angioplasty and stent placement on the carotid arteries.
+Doctors use a special filter device when doing PCI and stent placement on the carotid arteries.
 The filter helps keep blood clots and loose pieces of plaque from traveling to the brain during the procedure.

 The procedure to place a stent in an artery with an aneurysm is very similar to the one described above.
 However, the stent used to treat an aneurysm is different.
 It's made out of pleated fabric instead of metal mesh, and it often has one or more tiny hooks.